rust-lang/book/src/ownership.md

 straightforward to explain, but has deep implications for the rest of the language.

-Rust has a focus on safety and speed.
-It accomplishes these goals through many ‘zero-cost abstractions’, which means that in Rust, abstractions cost as little as possible in order to make them work.
+Rust is committed to both safety and speed.
+One of the key tools for balancing between them is “zero-cost abstractions”: the various abstractions in Rust do not pose a global performance penalty.
 The ownership system is a prime example of a zero-cost abstraction.
 All of the analysis we’ll talk about in this guide is done at compile time.
 You do not pay any run-time cost for any of these features.